jobbrIO/docs/index.rst

    intro/architecture
    intro/status

-If you consider using Jobbr in your .NET Project please read the following capters which cover the API that is provided for you as a developer.
+If you consider using Jobbr in your .NET Project please read the following chapters which cover the API that is provided for you as a developer.
 It also contains suggestions how to deal with certain requirements.